salbadri/Predicting-Term-Deposit-Subscription-/README.md

 This is a personal project.
 #### -- Project Status: [Completed]
 ## Project Intro/Objective
-The goal of this project is to find robust model that can predict if the client will subscribe to a term deposit.
+In this project I want to find a robust model that can predict if the client will subscribe to a term deposit.

 The dataset was retrieved from kaggle (https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets).

 This dataset consists of 45211 records and 17 variables.
+Tables below has a description of the variables.

 |Variables |Type | Description
 ------- | ------- | -------